Interacting loop ensembles and Bose gases: Proofs of auxiliary claims from Section

 J\"urg Fr\"ohlich, ETH Z\"urich, Institute for Theoretical Physics, \href{mailto:juerg@phys.ethz.ch}{juerg@phys.ethz.ch}. \\[0.3em] Antti Knowles, University of Geneva, Section of Mathematics, \href{mailto:antti.knowles@unige.ch}{antti.knowles@unige.ch}. \\[0.3em] Benjamin Schlein, University of Z\"urich, Institute of Mathematics, \href{mailto:benjamin.schlein@math.uzh.ch}{benjamin.schlein@math.uzh.ch}. \\[0.3em] Vedran Sohinger, University of Warwick, Mathematics Institute, \href{mailto:V.Sohinger@warwick.ac.uk}{V.Sohinger@warwick.ac.uk}.

 \paragraph{Acknowledgements} The authors thank David Brydges and Daniel Ueltschi for numerous very useful discussions of different technical problems that appeared in our work on this paper.
+They thank the referee for their helpful feedback.
+They also thank Spyridon Garouniatis and Grega Saksida for comments on the file.
 AK gratefully acknowledges the support of the European Research Council through the RandMat grant and of the Swiss National Science Foundation through the NCCR SwissMAP.
 BS gratefully acknowledges partial support from the NCCR SwissMAP, from the Swiss National Science Foundation through the Grant ``Dynamical and energetic properties of Bose-Einstein condensates'' and from the European Research Council through the ERC-AdG CLaQS.
 VS acknowledges support of the EPSRC New Investigator Award grant EP/T027975/1.